Menina Casilda_Poster_Landscape_1200 Menina-Casilda_Still-02_1200 Menina Casilda_Still 03_1200 Menina-Casilda_Still-04_1200.jpeg

 Press

 Menina Casilda is an exemplary example of independent filmmaking.
-It was one of the most creative kidnapping stories we have ever seen.” – Christine Hoper, Fargo Film Festival
+It is one of the most creative kidnapping stories we have ever seen.” – Christine Hoper, Fargo Film Festival

 “We found Menina Casilda to be very smart, cynical, funny but also full of emotions, and very well acted.” – Amir Bogen, Lighthouse Film Festival